QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 1. Don't worry about optimizing your code unless you need to.
 Code clarity is your first-order concern.
 2. If you use other people's packages, they can worry about performance and you don't need to.
 3. If you absolutely need that "critical 3%" your intuition about performance is usually wrong on modern CPUs and GPUs, so let the compiler do its job.
 4. Benchmarking (e.g. ``@btime``) and `profiling <https://docs.julialang.org/en/v1/manual/profile/>`_ are the tools to figure out performance bottlenecks.
-If 99% of of computing time is spent in 1 small function, then there is no point optimizing anything else.
+If 99% of computing time is spent in 1 small function, then there is no point optimizing anything else.
 5. If you benchmark to show that a particular part of the code is an issue, and you can't find another library that does a better job, then you can worry about performance.

 You will rarely get to step 3, let alone step 5.